pingforhelp/BCA/docs/computer-sci/computer-fundamentals/sem-1.md

 Ans: Formatting a document refers to the way it is laid out on the page.
 It includes font selection, font size, presentation (**bold** or *italics*), spacing. , margins, alignment, columns, indentation, and lists.
 Proper formatting impro- ves readability and the overall appearance of the document.

 # Q7.
-What is mail merge?
-Discuss the process of mail merge.
+What is mail merge Discuss the process of maimerge.

 8) How to insert a table?
    Write any five steps.

-9) What are the styles in M.S.
-Word?
+9) What are the styles in MS Word?
    Write a paragraph in whitespace style in an innovative way.

 ---